Everytab/Everytab-System-7/README.md

-# Everytab-System-7
+# Project Apollo
-A small program in Q-Basic to make interaction with DOS easier
+The branch of ES/7 dedicated for a custom FreeDOS kernel

+TODO : Insert FreeDOS instructions here

-How to use
+How to use (compiling ES/7)

 Get DOSBox
-set the work environment in a folder having Visual Basic for MS-DOS
+set the work environment in a folder having Visual Basic for MS-DOS (Use VBDOS.7Z)

 **How to compile**
 Open VBDOS, then go to file > add file and select the desired bas file (REMEMBER, MAKE SURE ONLY ONE BAS FILE IS LOADED WHILE COMPILING)